Public insight

 9th grade

-Turn interests into proof through competitions, projects, research, service ownership, writing, portfolio, or leadership outcomes.
+Turn interests into proof through projects, competitions, research, service ownership, writing, portfolio, or leadership outcomes.

-11th summer to 12th
+11th to 12th grade

 Why timing matters